-For new faculty hires, the Faculty Search Committee will recommend appropriate candidates to the Dean.
-Appointment requests for Adjunct and Clinical faculty may be made by respective administrative leadership (e.g., Department Chairs, Regional Deans, Associate Dean for Biomedical or Clinical Affairs, or Program Directors).
+For new Tenure-Track faculty hires, after reviewing and interviewing candidates, the Faculty Search Committee will recommend appropriate candidates to the Dean.

+Appointment requests for new Adjunct and Clinical faculty may be made by Department Chairs, Regional Deans, or the Associate Dean for Biomedical or Clinical Affairs.

-The Appointment, Promotion, and Tenure (APT) Committee must be provided the following documentation for a candidate under consideration for an initial CUSOM appointment:
+The Appointment, Promotion, and Tenure (APT) Committee must be provided with the following documentation for a candidate under consideration for an initial CUSOM appointment: